Shuvo091/TimeLogger/README.md

    - On first run the app also calls `SeedData.EnsureSeedData(...)` to insert example topics and weekly config.

 5. Run
-   - From VS: select the web project profile (IIS Express or Kestrel `https`) — launch URL can be set to `Topics` in `Properties/launchSettings.json`.
+   - From VS: select the web project profile (IIS Express or Kestrel `https`) ï¿½ launch URL can be set to `Topics` in `Properties/launchSettings.json`.
    - Or CLI:
      - cd TimeLogger/API
      - dotnet run